 The District has two recognized bargaining agents representing its non-management employees.
 The Cambrian District Teacher's Association ("CDTA") represents non-management, certificated employees.
 The California School Employees Association, Chapter 661 ("CSEA Chapter 661") represents non-management classified employees.
 The District has settled with CDTA and CSEA Chapter 661 for fiscal year 2023-24 and salary increases of 8.0% for CDTA and 8.0% for CSEA Chapter 661 are reflected in the Second Interim Report.
-The District has commenced negotiations with both CDTA and CSEA Chapter 661 for the next fiscal year 2024-25.
+The District has completed negotiations with both CDTA and CSEA Chapter 661 for fiscal year 2024-25 at an increase of 2.0% for both units (all employees).